richierich113/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 17-hidethisword script displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 The 18-letteronly script all lines of the file /etc/ssh/sshd_config starting with a letter.It include capital letters as well.
 The 19-AZ script replaces all characters A and c from input to Z and e respectively.
+The 20-hiago  script removes all letters c and C from input.